inonwir/Coursera_Capstone/README.md

 # Coursera_Capstone
-this notebook will be mainly used for the capstone project.
+This notebook will be mainly used for the capstone project.